János Kádár: Post–World War II career

 Rákosi's leadership consisted of Mihály Farkas the Minister of Defence.
 Kádár and Béla Kovács noted with puzzlement the leadership's total lack of interest in the domestic Communist's experience and outlook.
 As head of cadres, Kádár supervised membership appointments to the party.
 This position gave him contacts, some of whom would become very important to him in his later life.
 After failing to secure a majority in Parliament after the 1945 Hungarian parliamentary election, the Communist leadership started the divide and conquer strategy known as salami tactics.
 Kádár became a prominent figure during the period between 1945 and the 1947 Hungarian parliamentary election.
 Kádár had evolved a sense of rivalry with the Social Democratic Party of Hungary, claiming the party was "thrashing" them in government, and that they made it impossible for the Communists to negotiate policy with the Hungarian trade unions.

 In 1946, Kádár campaigned for the Communist party in workers districts and factories.
 These areas were heavily contested between the Communists and the Social Democrats.
 The Communists were able to persuade the Social Democrats to hold elections in factories where the Communists held the majority.
 The clear majority results gained by the Communists during this election prompted the Social Democrats to postpone the rest of the election.
 At the 3rd Congress of the Communist Party of Hungary, Kádár was appointed one of Rákosi's two deputies.
 He was appointed deputy because of social and ethnic background, the majority of the leadership were of Jewish origins and were intellectuals, Kádár was however a "Hungarian" worker.
 In the aftermath of his appointment, he enrolled himself in Russian lessons and grew fond of reading, his favorite being The Good Soldier Švejk.

 Kádár, as in 1946, was a Communist party campaigner, and was described by historian Robert Gough as "a great success".
-The Communists won a majority in Parliament in 1947, and because of the escalation of the Cold War, the Soviet leadership ordered them to drop all pretense of liberal democracy and create an undisguised Communist one-party state.
+The Communists won a majority in Parliament in 1947 in a fraudulent way (by aid of the Soviet troops and Hungarian secret police, the ÁVO(later ÁVH)), and because of the escalation of the Cold War, the Soviet leadership ordered them to drop all pretense of liberal democracy and create an undisguised Communist one-party state.
 Kádár played an active role in the creation of the Hungarian Working People's Party; created when the Social Democratic Party was forced to merge with the Communists.
 At the unification congress Kádár made a speech which made little impact on the Communist movement in Hungary.
 In May 1948 Kádár visited the Soviet Union, and for the first and last time in his life he saw Joseph Stalin with his own eyes.
-During his visit to the USSR, Kádár's brother, Jenő died.
+During his visit to the USSR, Kádár's brother, Jenő died by an accident.
 On 5 August 1948 László Rajk was appointed to the office of the Minister of Foreign Affairs, and Kádár took his place as Minister of the Interior.